Fairford stained glass

-The Fairford stained glass is a set of 28 pre-Reformation stained glass windows located in St Mary's Church, Fairford, Gloucestershire.
-The medieval stained glass panes are of national historical and architectural importance as they constitute what is, according to Gloucestershire Historic Churches Trust, "the most complete set of mediaeval stained glass in the country", consisting of 28 windows displaying biblical scenes.
+The Fairford stained glass is a set of 28 pre-Reformation windows in St Mary's Church, Fairford, Gloucestershire.
+The medieval stained-glass panes are of national historical and architectural importance as they constitute what is, according to Gloucestershire Historic Churches Trust, "the most complete set of mediaeval stained glass in the country", consisting of 28 windows displaying biblical scenes.
 They were added after the church had been rebuilt by the wealthy wool merchant John Tame (c.1430–1500).
-The glass was made between 1500 and 1517 under the instructions of his son, Edward Tame.
+The glass was made between 1500 and 1517 under the instructions of his son, Edmund Tame.

-The panes were once known as an example of Netherlandish-style glass painting, however they are now attributed to the Flemish glazier Barnard Flower (d.1517), glazier to King Henry VII (1485–1509), and according to some sources, also to John Thornton of Coventry and Galyon Hone.
+The panes were once regarded as an example of Netherlandish-style glass painting, but are now attributed to the Flemish glazier Barnard Flower (d.
+1517), glazier to King Henry VII (1485–1509), and, according to some sources, also to Galyon Hone.
 Several sources indicate that the overall design of the windows can probably be credited to Richard Fox, Bishop of Durham, later of Winchester.

-The traditional story concerning the origin of the windows is related as follows by the Gloucestershire historian Bigland (d.1784) in his Account of the Parish of Fairford:
+The traditional story concerning the origin of the windows is related as follows by the Gloucestershire historian Ralph Bigland (d.
+1784) in his Account of the Parish of Fairford:

-"About the year 1492 soon after the Siege of Boloigne, a vessel bound to the port of Rome from the Low Countries and laden with painted glass, is said to have been taken by him (i.e. John Tame) who instantly determined on preparing a church here for its reception".
+"About the year 1492, soon after the Siege of Boloigne, a Vessel bound to the Port of Rome, from the Low Countries, and laden with painted Glass, is said to have been taken by him [John Tame], who instantly determined on preparing a Church here for its Reception."

-Most of the 28 windows comprise four separate lancets, usually each one displaying a different but related, biblical scene, beneath painted gothic canopy-work.
-Six smaller lights occupy the space at the apex of the gothic arched windows, usually displaying decorative features of angels, where the scenes below are supportive of the Christian faith, or of devils where opposed.
+Most of the 28 windows incorporate four lancets, each displaying a different but related biblical scene, beneath painted gothic canopy-work.
+Six smaller lights occupy the space at the apex of the gothic arched windows, usually displaying decorative features, of angels where the scenes below them are supportive of the Christian faith, and of devils where the scenes are opposed to it.